ilotterytea/bot/docs/channel/custom-commands.md

 ### Creating a new custom command
 + `!cmd new !sub Buy a Twitch sub at this link and become like the rest of us 😎`
++ `!cmd new !forsen !spam 5 forsen` - This will create the `!forsen` command, which will invoke the `!spam 5 forsen` command on demand.

 ### Deleting the custom command
 + `!cmd delete !sub`